morgancollado/morgan-collado/src/app/blog/_content/building-portfolio.md

 ---
 title: "Crafting a Personal Space"
+description: "A blog post about creating this website"
 imgs: [{img: "/portfolio-screencap.png", alt: "A screen shot of the home page of this site"}, {img: "/portfolio-2.png", alt: "A screen shot of the portfolio page of this site"}, {img: "/portfolio-3.png", alt: "A screen shot of the contact form for this site"}]
 ---